If you're in your 20s, owning assets is key to reaching financial freedom.

 But your home is more than an investment.
 It is also a place to live and grow your personal life.
 Even if your home decreased in value, many people would still want to own it because of the memories made in the house.

-Purchasing a home is one of the best assets to buy in your 20s.
+Purchasing a home can be one of the best assets to buy in your 20s as long as you don't over spend!

 Finance Tips for People in Their 20s